 If you’ve never tried flow yoga before, start with a slower class.
 Beginner fitness goals should be attainable, so that you stay motivated for the long-term.
 In addition, dress to move; you’ll be stretching and twisting so you want your clothes to flow with you through the sequence.
 Yoga pants are a good option.
 You can wear baggy tops; however, they can get in the way during your downward dog which can be distracting.
 There is no “right” outfit; dress for yourself so that you can move freely and feel amazing.

 There are so many different styles of yoga out there, that it can get a little confusing as to what you’ve just signed up for.
 While each style is different, the benefits of yoga remain the same for the mind and the body.
+All you need to do is get started, and your beginner flow yoga sequence will become second-nature.
+Your confidence will improve, and so will your skill.

-Even if you’re a seasoned yogi in one style, delving into another style could totally transform your overall yoga experience and push you to break out of your comfort zone.
+Once you’re a seasoned yogi in one style, delving into another style could totally transform your overall yoga experience and push you to break out of your comfort zone.
 One of the main differences between Bikram hot yoga and flow yoga is the environment.

 If you love the flow of a vinyasa but crave a little heat, then try a hot flow yoga class.
 Generally, a hot yoga flow vinyasa class will involve a gentle heat to create a comfortable environment at around 80 to 90 degrees F. Depending on your class, they might bump up the heat for a full out sweat session in a hot yoga flow, too.
 The heat from the room can make it easier for your muscles to stretch, allowing for a deeper stretch and extension.